Jeff Dunham: Larry the Adviser

+Little Peanut

+Little Peanut is a miniature version of Peanut that Dunham has used to counter Peanut's use of Little Jeff.

+Url

+In the 2022 special Jeff Dunham: Me the People, Dunham introduced a new puppet named Url, a young person who is always preoccupied with using his mobile device.
+Dunham explained the creation of the character, saying, "Everybody gets stuck on their devices.
+Ninety-nine percent of us gets stuck on our smart devices too much of the time, so we can identify with that.
+Children are on them too much.
+Parents have to deal with it.
+Kids complain because their parents are on them too much.
+So everybody knows somebody stuck on the smart device.
+So I thought, I'm going to create a younger guy that also has the problem of living in his parents' basement.
+So many families are dealing with that now.
+The kids come back and won't go away."

 Personal life

 Dunham met his first wife, Paige Brown, at the Comedy Corner in West Palm Beach, Florida.
 They began dating in December 1992.
 In May 1994, Dunham married Brown and adopted her one-and-a-half-year-old daughter, Bree.
 Their daughters Ashlyn and Kenna were born in 1995 and 1997, respectively.
-Dunham's time away while performing proved a strain on the marriage, and in November 2008, he filed for divorce.
-By mid-2009, Dunham was in a relationship with Audrey Murdick, a certified nutritionist, personal trainer, and competition bodybuilder, and on December 25, 2011 they became engaged.
+Dunham's time away while performing proved a strain on the marriage and, in November 2008, he filed for divorce.

+By mid-2009, Dunham was in a relationship with Audrey Murdick, a certified nutritionist, personal trainer, and competition bodybuilder.
+On December 25, 2011, they became engaged to be married.
 On October 12, 2012, the couple married.
 On May 14, 2015, Dunham announced, via Facebook, that he and Audrey were expecting twin boys.
 In October, she gave birth to James Jeffrey and Jack Steven.

-In addition to building the dummies he uses in his act, Dunham also restores antique ones as a hobby, such as The Umpire, a 6 ft mechanized dummy built in 1941 to work the plate at a girls' softball game, which went unused and packed away for 50 years before Dunham acquired it in early 2008.
+In addition to building the dummies he uses in his act, Dunham restores antique dummies as a hobby, one of which is The Umpire, a 6 ft mechanized dummy built in 1941 to work the plate at a girls' softball game.
+The Umpire was unused and was packed away for 50 years before Dunham acquired it in early 2008.

 Dunham has harbored a love of helicopters since childhood and is fond of building and flying his own kit helicopters from Rotorway helicopter kits.
 At the time he finished writing his autobiography in June 2010, he was beginning to build his fourth kit.
 He is also an aficionado of muscle cars and Apple, Inc. products.
-According to the July 16, 2012, television documentary The Batmobile, Dunham owns the original Batmobile used in the Tim Burton film Batman, which he had outfitted with Corvette engine to make it street legal.
+According to the July 16, 2012, television documentary The Batmobile, Dunham owns the original Batmobile used in the Tim Burton film Batman, which he had outfitted with a Corvette engine to make it street legal.